OUR TEAM

 Oscar is a rising animation artist with a distinctive, contemporary visual voice shaped by mentorships with leading creators.
 He trained under Ethan Becker (Voltron: Legendary Defender, The Legend of Korra) and studied with Rad Sechrist (K-Pop: Demon Hunters, Kipo and the Age of Wonderbeasts), and holds a Bachelor of Animation from Collarts (Australian College of the Arts).

 He has worked professionally across visual development, character design, and key art on productions in Australia and overseas (currently under NDA).
-Oscar is the Lead Visual Development Artist on The Mothmen (upcoming), a project helmed by Michael V. Schrayder (Spider-Man: Into the Spider-Verse; Spider-Man: Across the Spider-Verse; Hotel Transylvania 3; The Emoji Movie) and Tristan Torg (host of The Indie Magazine podcast).
+Oscar is a Lead Visual Development Artist on The Mothmen (upcoming), a project helmed by Michael V. Schrayder (Spider-Man: Into the Spider-Verse; Spider-Man: Across the Spider-Verse; Hotel Transylvania 3; The Emoji Movie) and Tristan Torg (host of The Indie Magazine podcast).
 He is also directing and co-writing an independent project with collaborator Chelsea Merk.

-At YAS Studio, Oscar brings a generous, process-driven approach to the classroom—combining industry craft in character design and visual development with clear, practical pathways.
+At YAS Studio, Oscar brings a generous, process-driven approach to the classroom— combining industry craft in character design and visual development with clear, practical pathways.
 His experience in modern independent pipelines has honed the skills needed to reach professional standards quickly.
 He’s passionate about helping young creatives build confident fundamentals while discovering a bold, authentic visual voice.